1Password/scim-examples/docker/README.md

 Using Docker, you have two different deployment options: `docker-compose` and Docker Swarm.

-Docker Swarm is the recommended option. _Please refer to your cloud provider on how to setup a remote Docker Swarm Cluster if you do not have one set up already or are experiencing difficulties doing so._
+Docker Swarm is the recommended option. _Please refer to your cloud provider on how to setup a remote Docker Swarm Cluster if you do not have one set up already or are experiencing difficulties doing so._ Setting up a Swarm is beyond the scope of this documentation.

-`docker-compose` is very useful for testing, but it is not recommended for use in a production environment.
-The `scimsession` file is passed into the docker container via an environment variable, which is less secure than Docker Swarm secrets or Kubernetes secrets, both of which are supported, and recommended.
+While Docker Compose is useful for testing, it is not recommended for use in a production environment.
+The `scimsession` file is passed into the docker container via an environment variable, which is less secure than Docker Swarm secrets, Kubernetes secrets, or AWS Secrets Manager, all of which are supported and recommended for production use.

 ## Install Docker tools